A to Z Guide

-- Montgomery College President DeRionne P. Pollard will be the keynote speaker.
+- Montgomery College President Jermaine F. Williams will be the keynote speaker.

 - President and CEO John Smith will attend the conference.

-- DeRionne P. Pollard, president, will meet with the board on Tuesday.
+- Jermaine F. Williams, president, will visit the campus on Tuesday.

-(preferable in American English, not towards, the British English preference).
+Preferable in American English, not towards, the British English preference.
 The simpler form (without s) is also preferred for other direction terms: upward, downward, forward, backward, and afterward.
-(Chicago 5.220)

 TV channels and broadcast networks

-Set broadcast networks and TV channels in roman type, not italics.
+Set broadcast networks and TV channels in roman type.

 - the Discovery Channel